LiterallyTheOne/deep-learning-with-keras/docs/8-fine-tuning/index.md

 it is expected that our unseen data is also has this differences.
 So, if we want our model to learn how to deal with them, we should use the respective **Augmentation**.

-## Make our model more generalized
+## Make our classification layer more generalized

 ## Kaggle models